-Immigrant cultures see immigration as freedom, opportunity, and the American Dream, but for American Indians immigration meant genocide, loss of land and status to immigrants, devastation of economic infrastructure—the American Nightmare instead of the American Dream.
+Immigrant cultures see immigration as freedom, opportunity, and the American Dream, but for American Indians, European and Asian immigration meant genocide, loss of land and status to immigrants, devastation of cultural and economic infrastructure—an "American Nightmare" instead of the American Dream.

 American Indians as a traditional culture emphasize "generational continuity."
 Elders are treasured for their knowledge of traditional ways (in contrast to modern culture's attitude toward elders as obsolete knowledge and baggage), and children are regarded as the future.
 In contrast to modern society's emphasis on individuals and nuclear or broken families, traditional cultures regard the entire community as "the people" and the basic unit of society.

 In these regards immigration and immigrant culture have been doubly destructive to American Indian generational continuity and maintenance of culture.

 Immigrant take-over of Indian lands separates tribes from the graves of their ancestors, plus European-American grave-robbers dig up American Indian mummies for display in museums, separating even the dead from their homeland—which is a big "so what" to the dominant culture but grievous to American Indian culture.
 (Also echoes of this in African American culture in "Elethia" story.)

 "Indian Boarding Schools" in USA and Canada took children from American Indian communities to help them assimilate to the dominant culture, further disrupting the generational continuity of American Indian traditional cultures.